-To discover and manage devices, Network Director requires the following minimum device configuration as a prerequisite to installation.
+To discover and manage devices, Network Director requires the following minimum device configuration as a prerequisite for installation on a device.
 Ensure that the device:

 - Has a static management IP address.
 The address can be in-band or out-of-band, but must be reachable from the Junos Space server. - Is enabled for SSH v2.
 On wireless LAN controllers, SSH is enabled by default.
 However, on EX Series switches you need to enable SSH.
-Issue the following command to enable SSH v2 on EX Series switches:
+Issue the set system services ssh protocol-version v2 command to enable SSH v2 on EX Series switches. - Has a user ID with the superuser class configured.
+Junos Space, and Network Director use this user ID to authenticate the SSH connection with the device. - Is enabled for SNMP with the appropriate read-only V1, V2, and V3 credentials created.
+You do not need to configure SNMP trap receivers; Network Director configures traps as a deployment task.